shaowen310/TimesMamba/README.md

 TimesMamba consists of the following components:

-- A reversible instance normalization layer to normalize individual series in a batch.
-(It is omitted in the diagram below.)
+- A reversible instance normalization layer to normalize individual series.
 - A linear embedding layer that projects individual series into the embedding space.
 - Mamba blocks that capture the correlations among the series.